Aam panna recipe and Bengali Aam pora’r shorbot recipe

 perfectly boiled soft & juicy raw mango slices

-• While boiling the mangoes in one gas oven, place a pan in another oven to dry roast the 1&1/2 tsp, cumin seeds, 5-6 whole black pepper, and 1 dry red chili.
+• While boiling the mangoes in one gas oven, place a pan in another oven to dry roast the 1 & 1/2 tsp cumin seeds, 5-6 whole black pepper, and 1 dry red chilli.

 Third Step – Preparing aam panna